masagrator/ReverseNX/README.md

 # ReverseNX

+# PLUGIN WAS DUMPED FOR ReverseNX-Tool >=2.0.0!!!
+DOWNLOAD ReverseNX-Tool from [here](https://github.com/masagrator/SaltyNX/releases)

 SaltyNX plugin that forces games to think that you are using docked or handheld mode.

 To download latest SaltyNX, go [here](https://github.com/masagrator/SaltyNX/releases).